On Classifying Continuous Constraint Satisfaction Problems: Introduction

 \paragraph{Implicit.} We are now ready to handle the more general case of constraints in implicit form ($f(x,y) = 0$).
 The implicit function theorem tells us that there is a function $f_\expl$ such that the curve $y = f_\expl(x)$ is locally identical to the curve $f(x,y) = 0$, see \Cref{fig:ImplicitFunction}.
 The properties of the partial derivatives of~$f$ translate to properties of the partial derivatives of $f_\expl$.
-In this way, we can infer hardness of the CSP with constraint $f(x, y) = 0$ from the problem with constraint $y = f_\expl(x)$.
+In this way, we can infer hardness of the CSP with constraint $f(x, y) = 0$ from the problem with constraint~$y = f_\expl(x)$.

-\paragraph{Computability of $f_\expl$.} Interestingly, the fact that $f$ is computable does not readily imply that $f_\expl$ is computable as well.
-Yet, we only require that we can test $f_\expl(x)=y$, which is equivalent to $f(x,y) = 0$.
-And by definition we can compute $f(x,y)$.

-\paragraph{Inequalities.} The case of inequalities goes analogous to the equality case.
+\paragraph{Inequalities.} Until this point, we discussed the hardness proof of \CE.
+In \CCI, we instead have inequality constraints.
+The case of inequalities goes analogously to the equality case.
 We need one \convex and one \concave inequality.
 Whenever we want to upper bound an expression, we use one inequality and whenever we need to lower bound something, we use the other one.
-While on the surface this is not so difficult, it makes the reduction considerably more tedious.
+While on the surface this is not so difficult, it makes the reduction from \etrsquare to \CCI considerably more tedious.
 Specifically, it makes it harder to have an intuition on several technical steps and the meaning of several intermediate variables.